TheCedarPrince/thecedarprince.github.io/notes/10152021023937-icu-rating-systems.md

++++
-@def title = "Scoring systems in the intensive care unit: A compendium"
-@def slug = "10152021023937-icu-rating-systems"
-@def tags = ["overview", "intensive", "care", "unit", "rating", "scoring", "prediction", "quality", "care", "archive"]
-@def description = "A note that provides an overview to intensive care unit scoring systems"

-@def rss_title = "Scoring systems in the intensive care unit: A compendium"
-@def rss_description = "A note that provides an overview to intensive care unit scoring systems"
-@def rss_pubdate = Date(2021, 10, 14)
+title = "Scoring systems in the intensive care unit: A compendium" slug = "10152021023937-icu-rating-systems" tags = ["overview", "intensive", "care", "unit", "rating", "scoring", "prediction", "quality", "care", "archive"] description = "A note that provides an overview to intensive care unit scoring systems" rss_title = "Scoring systems in the intensive care unit: A compendium" rss_description = "A note that provides an overview to intensive care unit scoring systems" rss_pubdate = Date(2021, 10, 14)
++++

 Scoring systems in the intensive care unit: A compendium